jonasoesch/p9/4-experiment.md

 ### Passive data collection {#sec:passive-data}

 The participants actions on each page were continually monitored.
-We recorded scrolling, typing and information about the participants browser throughout the experiment.
+We recorded scrolling, typing, and information about the participant's browser throughout the experiment.

 #### Scrolling